One Year After Walmart Massacre, El Paso Mourns — At A Distance

 Some mourners who live in Mexico have been unable to visit memorials or attend services because of coronavirus-related border restrictions, according to the El Paso Times.

 "Our standard greeting is an abrazo," Margo told CNN, using the Spanish word for embrace.
-"This pandemic says you can't do that and it's complicating who we are, our normal nature and culture."
+"This pandemic says you can't do that, and it's complicating who we are, our normal nature and culture."

 Among the victims was David Johnson, who was killed as he tried to protect his granddaughter, Kaitlyn.
-Her mother, Stephanie Melendez, told the Associated Press that Kaitlyn was planning on going to a summer camp for kids with post-traumatic stress disorder when she tested positive for COVID-19.
+Her mother, Stephanie Melendez, told The Associated Press that Kaitlyn was planning on going to a summer camp for kids with post-traumatic stress disorder when she tested positive for the coronavirus.

-"You're like, 'How can I do this again?'"
-Melendez said.
+"You're like, 'How can I do this again?' " Melendez told the AP.
 "We survived one thing and then we get hit with something else."

 Latinos have been disproportionately affected by the coronavirus, and have been hospitalized at a rate four times higher than white Americans, according to the Centers for Disease Control and Prevention.
-The pandemic, however, has given Adria Gonzalez and her mother a new way to help the community.
+The pandemic, however, has given Gonzalez and her mother a new way to help the community.
 She bought her mom a used sewing machine to make face coverings, an activity she describes as a kind of meditative therapy.

 But fear persists.
-As NPR's Hannah Allam has reported, experts describe the manifesto written by the suspect as a call-to-arms for white nationalists, part of a wave of racially motivated violence in recent years.
+As NPR's Hannah Allam has reported, experts described the manifesto written by the suspect as a call-to-arms for white nationalists, part of a wave of racially motivated violence in recent years.

 "Our therapist tells us, you have to get out a little bit.
 And we do," Gonzalez said.
 "But we sometimes are worried about, you know, who is going to attack us or who's going to judge us or what if this is going to happen again."